sardariuss/godwin/README.md

 - most interesting questions get selected
 - users can give their opinion on selected questions
 - selected questions get archived after a while, opinion aggregate is saved
-- admin can vote to categorize questions that have just been archived
+- users can vote to categorize questions that have just been archived
 - categorization closes after a while, categorization aggregate is saved, users' convictions get updated
-- the admin is be able to add or remove a category

 ### TO DO
-- implement hotness for #CANDIDATES and #CLOSED questions
-- add public getters for getters for every status of questions (#CANDIDATE, #OPEN(#OPINION), #OPEN(#CATEGORIZATION), #CLOSED, #REJECTED)
-  -> implement hotness for #CANDIDATE and #CLOSED questions, and remaining Queries.OrderBy needed
+- verify the queries module, some ORDER_BY could be missing
+- create a scenario through ic-repl to be able to easily test the front-end
+- implement the token (requires to find rules first)
+- add the main canister, be able to create sub-godwins
+- fix the convictions decay
+- investigate the elastic search
+- find out a new way to select the questions? what if no question to select, update last_selection_date ?
+- find out how to randomly select users for categorization
-- add tests for convictions decay
+- add tests (e.g. for convictions decay
-- add public getters to get created/selected/archived questions.
-For selected questions, the getter automatically set the user's opinion to center for every selected question if no vote yet.

-### TO THINK
-- reward/penalize users with tokens.
-- categorization shall be made by randomly picked users

 ### FOR LATER
 - being able to tag questions as duplicate